 In 1066, William the Conqueror launched the invasion of England.
 He was able to defeat the Anglo-Saxon army at the Battle of Hastings and proceeded to gain control of most of England.

 However, he had to face stiff opposition from the local Anglo-Saxon and Breton populations, not only in 1066 but in subsequent years and decades as well.

-He therefore built a large number of castles which were meant to show the local populations that the Norman conquest of England was permanent.
+He, therefore, built a large number of castles which were meant to show the local populations that the Norman conquest of England was permanent.
 The castles also housed Norman military garrisons which could launch counter-attacks whenever a rebellion occurred.

 The earliest castle in England was built by the Normans in the year 1066.
 It was the time when Normans, under William the Conqueror, invaded England and launched the construction of a large number of castles.

 They built these castles to augment their control of English territories and to establish permanent military garrisons in the region.
-In Continental Europe, the earliest castles date back to the 9th centuries when noblemen in Western and Central Europe began constructing castles as a sign of their increasing might.
+In Continental Europe, the earliest castles date back to the 9th century when noblemen in Western and Central Europe began constructing castles as a sign of their increasing might.

-Windsor Castle is the largest castle in UK.
+Windsor Castle is the largest castle in the UK.
 The original structure of the castle was built in the 11th century and over subsequent centuries, a significant number of additional buildings and structures have been added to it.

-Today, Windsor castle occupies nearly 13 acres of area, employs 500 people and is the only castle that has been used by the English royalty for the past 900 years.
+Today, Windsor castle occupies nearly 13 acres of area, employs 500 people, and is the only castle that has been used by the English royalty for the past 900 years.
 Even today, the castle is regularly used by Queen Elizabeth II.

-The castle is also notable for featuring many different styles of architecture such as Gothic, Rococo and Baroque.
+The castle is also notable for featuring many different styles of architecture such as Gothic, Rococo, and Baroque.